Common Types of Pond Algae

-If your pond water emits an unpleasant odor, has an odd pea soup green color or the surface of the pond is covered or partially covered with floating green organic matter, algae are the likely culprit.
+If your pond water emits an unpleasant odor, has an odd pea soup green color, or the pond’s surface is covered or partially covered with floating green organic matter, algae are the likely culprit.
 It is important to know a bit about different types of pond algae because the strategies for pond algae control differ depending on the organisms in your pond so let’s take a look at the different algae you might encounter in your pond.

 Filamentous Algae